gatoravi/maury/README.md

 multiple samples from Next Generation Sequencing data(NGS).

 Maury works by looking at genotypes at sites of common polymorphisms.
-Maury outputs the proportion of genotypes that are concordant between a pair of samples.
-It uses Maximum Likelihood Estimation(MLE) to infer the genotype of a sample at a particular locus by looking at the read depths of the reference and alternate alleles.
+It uses Maximum Likelihood Estimation(MLE) to infer the genotype of a sample at a particular locus by looking at the read depths of the reference and alternate alleles Maury outputs the proportion of genotypes that are concordant between a pair of samples. .

 A sample VCF with a recommended list of common polymorphisms using information from Pengelly et al. (A SNP profiling panel for sample tracking in whole-exome sequencing studies.